cetrespeo/ESP32-E-Paper-Weather/README.md

 - (Optional) 2x1MOhm resistors for battery voltage measurement
 - (Optional) 3D printed frame (https://www.thingiverse.com/thing:3135733)
 - (Optional) temp sensor for internal Temp meassure

-Although version is fully operative, as code is still really mesy, will be continously improving.

 Setup guide at the end of this document.